macaw-cad/SXACLI-enhancements/readme.md

 - Support for embedded sourcemaps in *development* mode for full debugging support in the browser using the source files
   ![Code debugging](docs/code_debugging.png)
-- Optimized, minified and no sourcemaps in *production* mode
+- Optimized, uglified and minified bundle with no sourcemaps in *production* mode
+- Bundle analyzer output in the `stats folder in *production* mode

 ## Webpack based styles transpilation